Tensional twist-folding of sheets into multilayered scrolled yarns: Results

-We next discuss a geometric model based on origami construction to explain the folded structure which develops after a half-turn.
-Consider an inextensible sheet (Fig.~3a) which can be folded up or down along the dashed lines, which results in a star-shaped polygonal spiral origami (Fig.~3b).
+To now explain the folded structure which develops at $\theta = 180^\circ$, we complement our elasto-geometric analysis with origami construction.
+Consider an inextensible sheet (Fig.~\ref{fig:origami}A) which can be folded up or down along the dashed lines, resulting in a polygonal spiral origami (Fig.~\ref{fig:origami}B).
 The apex angle of the isosceles triangular folds is $\alpha$.
-An image of an elastic sheet with the same aspect ratio is shown in Fig.~3c, where the thickness of the sheet has been chosen such that it results in the same number of folds as in the origami.
-We plot the segment angle $\beta$ from the $\bar{y}$-axis made by initial horizontal lines in Fig.~3d.
-Quantitative agreement is found away from the clamps with the expected value assuming solid body rotation of the triangles, where each fold acts as a hinge.
-We also measure $\alpha$ from shadowgraph images and find that it decreases with strain $\Delta L/L$ (Fig.~3e).
-This variation occurs because the length increases with applied strain resulting in a linear decrease in subtended angle to leading order (dashed line).
+An image of an elastic sheet with the same aspect ratio is shown in Fig.~(\ref{fig:origami}C), where the thickness of the sheet has been chosen such that it results in the same number of folds as in the origami.
+We plot the segment angle $\beta$ from the $y$-axis made by initial horizontal lines in Fig.~(\ref{fig:origami}D).
+Quantitative agreement is found between the experimental value of $\beta$ away from the clamps, with the expected value (red line) assuming solid body rotation of the triangles, where each fold acts as a hinge.
+To quantify the role of the stretching on the origami pattern, we measure $\alpha$ from shadowgraph images and find that it decreases with $\Delta L/L$ (Fig.~\ref{fig:origami}E).
+This variation follows from the decrease of $\lambda_p$ and the increase in sheet length with stretching, if one assumes $\alpha = \lambda_p/(L+\Delta L)$.
 Thus, good agreement can be observed between the origami shape and the twisted sheet away from the clamped edges.
-Further quantitative agreement can be observed with physical cuts mid-way between the clamps (see Transect Cut Comparisons in the supplementary materials).
+Further quantitative agreement observed with physical cuts mid-way between the clamps can be found in Supplementary Materials 9: Transect Cut Comparisons.